Using Advanced GD&T Techniques | Design for Inspection, Part 4

 When we know a feature is small and the inspector is going to use a CMM, we can anticipate there’s very little room to take multiple points.
 Using this approach, we are considerate of the inspector by ensuring the profile is measured at the position called out in the drawing, which helps create a successful inspection.

-Advanced GD&T Techniques | Anticipating Profile Reporting Methods
+Anticipating Profile Reporting Methods

 There are two ways to report profile:

-> ISO method
+- ISO method

-> ASME method
+- ASME method

-For example, in the US, nearly all drawings include a note that states: “This drawing is controlled by ASME 14.5-YYYY.”
+For example, in the U.S., nearly all drawings include a note that states: “This drawing is controlled by ASME 14.5-YYYY.”

 What are the differences, and how is profile measured and reported using both methods?

-ISO GD&T Profile Reporting
+ISO GD&T Profile Reporting | ASME GD&T Profile Reporting |

 Ideally, we want two numbers reported: maximum negative and maximum positive deviation.
 Actually, for both ISO and ASME methods, that’s really the information we want, though that’s never the information we get.
+The key takeaway is to remember that most vendors are reporting profile using the ISO method, which is the maximum deviation multiplied by two.

-Advanced GD&T Techniques | Using Bootstrap Metrology Coordinates to Measure Organic Parts
+Using Bootstrap Metrology Coordinates to Measure Organic Parts

 When using non-planar surfaces, we can use a method of datum creation called “bootstrap” – or iterative.

-What is the bootstrap coordinate system creation method?
+Understanding the bootstrap coordinate system creation method

-> If the distance is small enough (within ~10% of the tightest tolerance), then the iterations can stop.
+- If the distance is small enough (within ~10% of the tightest tolerance), then the iterations can stop.

-> If the distance is greater, then the datum coordinate system is created again until it meets the 10% criteria.
+- If the distance is greater, then the datum coordinate system is created again until it meets the 10% criteria.

 To illustrate the challenge, let’s consider how to create a datum coordinate system to define the measurement of an egg.